Cut Sparsification of the Clique Beyond the Ramanujan Bound: A Separation of Cut Versus Spectral Sparsification: Introduction

-The pseudo-girth condition is satisfied by several families of random regular graphs and Erd\H{o}s-R\'{e}nyi random graphs.
-In particular, random $\Delta_n$-regular graphs, for any choice of the degree $\Delta_n$ in the range $d^{1.5} \leq \Delta_n \leq n^{1/5d}$ satisfies the three conditions above and can be used to establish the separation.
-For concreteness, we have stated our result for $\Delta_n = \log n$.
+The latter ``odd pseudo-girth'' condition is satisfied by several families of random regular graphs and Erd\H{o}s-R\'{e}nyi random graphs.
+In particular, random $\Delta_n$-regular graphs, for any choice of the degree $\Delta_n$ is of the order of $\log n$.
+For every fixed $d$, a random $\log n$-regular graph $G$ contains a random $d$-regular graph $H$, and we also have that $G$ is a $O(1/\sqrt {\log n})$ spectral (and cut) sparsifier of the clique.
+We can conclude that, with high probability, $G$ contains a weighted subgraph $H$ (a scaled random $d$-regular subgraph) with $dn/2$ edges that is a $1.595\ldots$ cut sparsifier of the clique, and hence of $G$ (up to negligible difference), but for every weighted subgraph $H$ of $G$ that is an $\epsilon$ spectral sparsifier of the clique (and hence, up to negligible difference) of $G$, we have that $\epsilon > \big( 2-o_{n,d}(1) \big) / \sqrt d$.
+This established the separation result of Theorem \ref{th.separation}.